edgedb/edgedb-js/docs/generation.rst

 are useful when developing an EdgeDB-backed applications with TypeScript/JavaScript.

-**Official generators**

-- ``queries``: Scans your project for ``*.edgeql`` files and generates a file containing a strongly-typed function alongside each.
-Alternatively you can use ``--file`` mode to generate a single file containing all the query functions.
-- ``edgeql-js``: Introspects your database schema and generates a query builder.
-- ``interfaces``: Introspects your database schema and generates a set of equivalent TypeScript interfaces.

-**Third party generators**

-If you implement a code generator, submit a PR and we'll list it here!
-The ``edgedb`` package exports a ``$`` namespace containing some utilities for introspecting the schema and analyzing queries.
-We use these same tools to implement the official generators.

 To get started with generators, first initialize an :ref:`EdgeDB project
 <ref_guide_using_projects>` in the root of your application.
 Generators will
 look for an ``edgedb.toml`` file to determine the root of your application.
 See